 In 2018, an active member of the local Quail Forever chapter and board member of the Water Resources Department approached MPRD about installing a native pollinator plot in one of the unused open areas on City property.
 The Natural Resource team took up the task.
 Two growing seasons of site preparation concluded in the winter of 2020-2021.
 Native grass and herbaceous wildflower seeds were sown in December, 2020.
-This project was made possible by the City of Murfreesboro’s Parks & Recreation Department, Quail Forever, Rutherford County CROP/NRCS, and the TWRA.
+This project was made possible by the City of Murfreesboro’s Parks & Recreation Department, Quail Forever, Rutherford County C.R.O.P., and the TN Wildlife Resources Agency.
 Native seed is purchased from Roundstone Native Seed Co, providing regionally appropriate seed.

 Murfree Springs Wetlands is home to many animals and plants and is utilized by photographers and visitors to the Discovery Center.
 Because of its highly urbanized surroundings and history of repeat disturbance dating back to the 1800’s, this area has become increasingly stressed with invasive species and pollution.
 The Natural Resource team, together with MPRD Maintenance, Water Resources, and the Murfreesboro Street Department, has put together a plan to slowly restore the water garden and wetland banks to a native natural system.
 While this will take many years of consistent invasive removal, follow up, repeated installation of native species, and repeated removal of litter and other debris that flows in from the surrounding paved areas, we have already begun the process.
 With our partners, we hope to create an aesthetically pleasing and resilient native natural system.